stakemori/degree2/README.md

   half integral symmetric matrix ![alt text](./images/mat1.png) is 2903040.
-  The third lines means that `es4` knows Fourier coefficients of Siegel-Eisenstein series of weight 4 at half integral matrices whose trace are less than or equal to 10.
+  The third lines means that `es4` knows Fourier coefficients of Siegel-Eisenstein series of weight 4 at half integral matrices whose maximum value of diagonal entries are less than or equal to 10.

 * Igusa's weight 10 , 12 and 35 cusp forms can be obtained by the
   function `X10_with_prec`, `X12_with_prec` and `X35_with_prec`
   respectively.
 These functions take one positive integer argument.
-  The meaning of the argument is same as the attribute `prec` of `es4`, i.e. it means that the returned value knows the Fourier coefficients at half integral matrices whose trace are less than or equal to the argument.
+  The meaning of the argument is same as the attribute `prec` of `es4`, i.e. it means that the returned value knows the Fourier coefficients at half integral matrices whose maximum value of diagonal entries are less than or equal to the argument.

     ```python